ece-student/Team-16/docs/lab3/lab3.md

 * The resistor values were calcuated by using voltage divider concept.
 * We calcualted the voltage drop across the 50 Ohm resistor (labeled R4) by turining on only one resitor connected to the VGA pin.
 * The voltage drop across a bit is twice the voltage of the next most significant bit.
-* For Red and Blue colors
+* For Red and Green colors

    | Resistor    | Voltage       |  Voltage  |calculated | Measured|
    | ----------- | ------------- |-----------|---------- |-------- |